SimonLariz/NotesMD/CPSC449/week3.md

 # REST APTI
 API - Application Programming Interface, is a set of rules and protocols that allows one software application to communicate with another.

 REST - Representational State Transfer, is an architectural style for distributed hypermedia systems.
 It is a set of constraints that allows the communication between systems.
+Best for c

 Open API - Open Application Programming Interface, is an API that is publicly available for use by developers and other users.
 It is an API that is available to the public.